Jordan Dechtman | May 20, 2026

 If there are multiple beneficiaries, each one can use their own life expectancy to calculate minimum distributions.

 With the stretch option, beneficiaries are not limited to taking the minimum distribution.
-They can take as much as they want up to the entire remaining capital.
-Also, they are required to take a distribution even if they don’t want to.
+They can take as much as they want, up to the entire remaining capital.
+Beneficiaries are required to take at least the minimum distribution each year, regardless of personal preference.

 Beneficiaries can name a successor beneficiary who can finish taking the required minimum distributions if the beneficiary dies.
 However, the successor beneficiary must base minimum distribution amounts on the life expectancy of the first beneficiary.

-Choosing your annuity distribution option can have a major impact on your overall tax burden.
-Consulting with a fiduciary financial advisor — a professional bound to act in your best interests — can help you better understand how to move forward.
+Choosing your annuity distribution option can have a significant impact on your overall tax burden.
+Consulting with a fiduciary financial advisor — a professional legally obligated to act in your best interests- can help you better understand your options.

-Of the four options, the annuitization and nonqualified stretch options may be appropriate if you want to spread your tax burden over a more extended period of time.
-This option may help the most in terms of reducing the initial inherited annuity taxes, although some amount of tax will always have to be paid.
+Of the four options, annuitization and the nonqualified stretch may be appropriate if spreading the tax burden over a longer period is the priority.
+These options may do the most to reduce near-term inherited annuity taxes, though some tax liability will apply in virtually all cases.

 If you are most concerned about getting more money in your hands more quickly, the lump sum or five-year rule options may be appropriate.
 Keep in mind that you will incur a larger and more immediate tax liability if you select the lump-sum or five-year rule distribution options.